Eugenia of Rome: Historicity

+The stories attached to this Eugenia appealed to a wide variety of audiences from readers of Virgil and secular novels to pious Christians (especially women), monks and nuns looking for edifying tales.
+She takes on a multitude of roles - a learned, distinguished and beautiful noblewoman, a converted teenager fleeing her family, a new Thecla, a valiant Romano-Alexandrine athlete straddling two worlds (the prestige marytrdom-site of Rome and the exoticism of Egypt), heroine of chastity accompanied by two eunuchs, an innocent victim of calumny reminiscent of Phaedra, Potiphar's wife and the earliest Greek female doctor Agnodice, and enactor of a daring anagnorisis.
+All these roles are stereotypes from 'epic passion narratives'.
+The work also has erotic undertones in her showing her beautiful breasts before a large crowd (repeated in the Life of Saint Apolinaria) and also potential lesbianism in the relationship desired by Melanthia.
+These undercurrents also left traces in later hagiography, at least in the eastern church, where the Coptic Legend of Hilaria (BHO 279) omits the showing of the breasts but includes a suspicion of incest between the saint and her sister.

+The story was then anchored in history by making her father Philip and linking it to certain emperors, buildings in Rome and real saints about whose lives little was known.
+One of these was Basilla, a real Christian in whose cemetery Protus and Hyacinth had been buried, into Gallienus' niece and a convert of Eugenia's.
+Two more are Protus and Hyacinth, converted not only into pseudo-brothers of Eugenia but also into eunuchs, the perfect companions for a champion of chastity.

+Veneration

 There is a small village in the north of Portugal with the name of Santa Eugenia that contains a church with a painting of Saint Eugenia dressed as a boy in Roman-era attire.
 A local legend states that Eugenia passed through this area on a nearby Roman road and through Moure, which lies at a major intersection of ancient Roman roads.

 There is also a tomb dating from about 1000 AD in the city of Barcelos, high on a hill that reads "tomb of Saint Eugenia."
-It is possible that this tomb is the tomb of Eugenia.
+It is possible that this tomb is the tomb of Eugenia of Rome.
 During the Middle Ages, some saints were moved from Rome to the outer parts of Europe by monks.
-Patrick J. Geary, in his work Furta Sacra, states that "on April 5, 838, a monk named Felix appeared at Fulda with the remains of Saints Cornelius, Callistus, Agapitus, Georgius, Vincentius, Maximus, Cecilia, Eugenia, Digna, Emerita, and Columbana."
+Patrick J. Geary, in his work Furta Sacra, states that "on April 5, 838, a monk named Felix appeared at Fulda with the remains of Eugenia of Rome along with those of Saints Cornelius, Callistus, Agapitus, Georgius, Vincentius, Maximus, Cecilia, Digna, Emerita, and Columbana."

+St Eugenia / Eugenious is referenced with much veneration within the Trans Saints Zine, created by LGBTQ+ academics, researchers & artists.
+The sections about them are written by Orlen Crawford & Isabella Lewis, with an illustration by Carmen Walker-Vasquez.